 Reverse mortgages are designed for homeowners age 62 or older who wish to take advantage of the equity in their home, while occupying it as a primary residence.

 What makes it a reverse mortgage?
-Unlike a traditional mortgage in which you pay the bank each month, in a reverse mortgage the bank pays you.
+Unlike a traditional mortgage in which you pay the bank each month, with a reverse mortgage the bank pays you.
 It helps you take advantage of the appreciated value of your house by serving as a loan that unlocks the equity in your home.
-You may use the income for any purpose.
 Choose from monthly payments or a line of credit that you can access whenever you need money.
 For many, it's a way to continue to live in your home while paying for the home healthcare you require.

 It's safe, convenient, and there will be no surprises.
 The reverse mortgage offered through our reverse mortgage lender, the Home Equity Conversion Mortgage (HECM), is insured and backed by the U.S. Department of Housing and Urban Development (HUD).
 It's a secure way to gain access to additional funds, which you may need if you're living on a limited income.